 Other researchers have proposed top-down models, where each internal node of the tree maintains some state information that is incrementally updated and passed down the tree.
 The value of a leaf node is then determined by a function of the path that was taken to reach it.
-For example, in the models studied by \citeauthor{nau83:probbackup} and \citeauthor{sk98}, values are assigned to the edges in the game tree and the utility of a leaf node is determined by the sum of the edge values on the path from the root node to the leaf \cite{nau83:probbackup,sk98}.
+For example, in the models studied by \citeauthor{nau83:probbackup} and \citeauthor{sk98}, values are assigned to the edges in the game tree and the utility of a leaf node is determined by the sum of the edge values on the path from the root node to the leaf.
 These models were used to demonstrate that correlations among sibling nodes were sufficient to eliminate lookahead pathology in Minimax.
-However, search is still required to determine the true value of internal nodes, thereby only allowing for the study of small games. \citeauthor{pvtrees} proposed \emph{prefix value trees} that extend the model of \citeauthor{sk98} by observing that the minimax value of nodes along a principal variation can never worsen for the player on move \cite{pvtrees}.
+More recently, \citeauthor{socs11} used a similar top-down construction to evaluate the effectiveness of a distributed UCT implementation.
+However, search is still required to determine the true value of internal nodes in these models, thereby only allowing for the study of small games. \citeauthor{pvtrees} proposed \emph{prefix value trees} that extend the model of \oldciteauthor{sk98} by observing that the minimax value of nodes along a principal variation can never worsen for the player on move.
 Setting the values of nodes while obeying this constraint during top-down tree construction obviates the need for search, which allowed them to generate arbitrarily large games.